 Friends of Family Farmers supports citizens actively participating in building and shaping their agricultural communities.
-When invited, we can provide assistance to a group of citizens who see their local agriculture and rural ways of life being threatened by industry.
-We are also glad to offer services to communities that would like to organize and promote socially responsible farming or to build a healthy local food system.
+We are happy to offer services to communities that would like to organize and promote socially responsible farming and build a healthy local food system.
 Together, we can put some of the “culture” back into agriculture.

 Stop Factory Farms